Blog Layout

 • How do PEOs work?

-PEOs operate in a co-employment model, where the PEO and the small business enter a contract where the PEO shares employment responsibilities, such as payroll and benefits administration.
+PEOs act as a business partner, providing HR duties for the small businesses they work with.
+The PEO and the small business enter a contract where the PEO shares employment responsibilities, such as payroll and benefits administration.

 • What are the benefits of a PEO?

-A PEO can free up business owners’ time by handling HR administrative tasks, such as workers compensation, payroll and training.
+A PEO can free up business owners’ time by handling HR administrative tasks, such as workers’ compensation, payroll and training.
+For small business owners who don’t want to hire full-time HR staff, a PEO may be a solution worth considering.

 • What are the downsides to a PEO?